SeSa-1988/django-docker-starter/README.md

-# Template and Step-by-Step Instructions for new Docker + Django + Postgres + Tailwind Projects
+# Python template for a SaaS Project.

-The goal is to provide a comfortable starting point for new projects with this tech stack: <br>
+The goal is to provide a comfortable starting point with step by step Instructions for SaaS projects with this tech stack: <br>
-Docker, Django, Postgresql, Tailwind, Adminer, HTMX
+- Docker
+- Django
+- Postgresql (instead of sqlite)
+- Adminer (optional gui to access the db)
+- Tailwind (CSS Framework)
+- HTMX (Interactive interfaces without JS)
+- Ruff (Code Quality.
+Python linter and Formatter.
+Very fast.) https://pypi.org/project/ruff/
+- MyPy (Code Quality.
+Static Type checker) https://mypy.readthedocs.io/en/stable/getting_started.html

 **WARNING:**
 This is only a dev environment.
 A production ready version is going to follow.